xgmitt00-220814/Type1toUnicode/README.md

 # Known limitations and issues

 * Type1toUnicode doesn't just inject new toUnicode tables into existing files.
-It actually completely rebuilds them, so all PDF objects get new IDs, page tree will have different hieararchy etc. While it preserves metadata, other PDF settings in the root are lost.
+It actually completely rebuilds them, so all PDF objects get new IDs, page tree will have different hierarchy etc. While it preserves metadata, other PDF settings in the root are lost.
 It's possible other data (attachments, multimedia objects) may get lost. **Double check the output files!**

 * Type1toUnicode can repair only Type1 fonts that have complete Differences table, i.e. every character (glyph) must be replaced.
 That's not typical.